FTLam11/fronk-tolks/README.md

 * The intent and usage is not obvious, impossible to reuse or extend
 * Shotgun surgery
 * Long and fragile method chains
-* Nil and null pop up unexpectedly
+* Nil/null pop up unexpectedly
 * Comments become inaccurate
 * Deeply nested conditionals